 Materials & Methods

 Wild-type and mutant STNV CP was prepared by dissociation of recombinant VLPs produced in E. coli (38).
-RNAs used in assembly assays were either transcribed as described previously (15) or gene blocks were purchased (IDT technology) and cloned into a PACYC184 plasmid for subsequent transcription (Sup Info).
+RNAs used in assembly assays were either transcribed as described previously (15) or gene blocks were purchased (IDT) and cloned into a PACYC184 plasmid for subsequent transcription (Sup Info).
 SmFCS assays and data analysis were performed as previously described, with any variations described in Sup Info(12).

 Acknowledgements: